LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

 ---
 template: ComponentPage
-category: Typography
 title: Headings
+intro: We have two types of headlines - LF Rubrik and Intro Cond Bold.
 description: We have two types of headlines - LF Rubrik and Intro Cond Bold.
 previewImage: /img/headings.svg
-intro: We have two types of headlines - LF Rubrik and Intro Cond Bold.
-backgroundColor: "#fff"
+category: Typography
 tabs:
   - content: >-
       ## How to use